Places to Visit in Scotland in Winter

 Address: Castlehill, Edinburgh EH1 2NG, UK

-Who needs sunny skies when you’ve got the grandest castle in Europe in the middle of Scotland’s capital city?
+Who needs sunny skies when there’s the grandest castle in Europe in the middle of Scotland’s capital city?
 Edinburgh Castle deserves its place as the number one tourist attraction in Scotland, with over 2 million visitors walking around its ancient rooms, corridors, and courtyards each year.

 On-site attractions include the Scottish National War Memorial, the National War Museum, several regimental museums, the Royal Palace, and Saint Margaret’s Chapel, to name just a few.

-While you’re at the castle make sure you take the time to see the crown, sceptre, and sword of state of the Scottish Crown Jewels and learn about their incredible history before stopping to take a few photos looking out over the panorama of the city from the cannons on the half-moon battery.
+While you’re at the castle, make sure you take the time to see the crown, sceptre, and sword of state of the Scottish Crown Jewels and learn about their incredible history before stopping to take a few photos looking out over the city from the half-moon battery.

-After seeing that lot, tired feet can then have a rest at the excellent castle café and restaurant in the main courtyard.
-And as an extra tip, make sure you’re in the courtyard to hear the ear-popping one o’clock gun being fired, a tradition that has been re-enacted every day since 1861.
+After seeing that lot, tired feet can take a rest at the excellent castle café and restaurant in the main courtyard.
+As an extra tip, make sure you’re in the courtyard to hear the ear-popping one o’clock gun being fired, a tradition that has been re-enacted every day since 1861.

 Edinburgh’s Christmas Festival